Diffeological Coarse Moduli Spaces of Stacks over Manifolds: Differentiable Stacks

 \begin{theorem}[The Orbit Space of a Lie Groupoid]\labell{t:orbitspace} Let $\mathcal{X}$ be a differentiable stack.
 Let $G=(G_1\toto G_0)$ be a Lie groupoid representing $\mathcal{X}$ (that is, $\mathcal{X}\cong BG$).
 Then $\coarse(\mathcal{X})$ is isomorphic to the concrete sheaf associated to the quotient diffeology on the orbit space $G_0/G_1$ of $G$. \end{theorem}

-\begin{remark} In particular, the above theorem shows that the diffeology associated to the diffeological coarse moduli space $\coarse(\mathcal{X})$ is more than just independent of atlas; it is only dependent on the isomorphism class of stacks in the category of \emph{all} stacks over manifolds. \end{remark}
+\begin{remark} In particular, the above theorem shows that the diffeology associated to the diffeological coarse moduli space $\coarse(BG)$ is not only independent of the choice of an atlas for $BG$, but only dependent on the equivalence class of $BG$ in the category of \emph{all} stacks over manifolds. \end{remark}

-\begin{proof} Since $BG$ is the colimit of the diagram $y(G_1\toto G_0)$ in $\stacks$ (where $y$ is the Yoneda embedding) it follows from \hypref{t:coarse co-continuous}{Theorem} and \hypref{c:diffeol equiv csheaves}{Corollary} that the diffeological space associated to $\coarse(BG)$ is isomorphic to $G_0/G_1$ equipped with the quotient diffeology, since this is the colimit of the diagram $G_1\toto G_0$ in the category $\diffeol$. \end{proof}